Shemuel Shelomo Boyarski: In the Ottoman Empire

+Life in Jerusalem during the Ottoman period was not without its challenges.
+The city faced political instability, economic hardships, and social tensions.
+Despite these difficulties, Boyarski's commitment to his faith and scholarship remained steadfast, and he remained a prominent figure in the community.
+It was in Jerusalem that Boyarski wrote his published works.

 Works

 Boyarski's main work, Ammudei Shesh (1894), says on its title page: "On the topic of the sacrifices and service performed in the Temple" (על ענייני הקרבנות ועבודת בית המקדש).
 However, this describes the content only of Part I of the book.
 Part II deals with various other topics, including the Aleppo Codex.

 In addition to Ammudei Shesh, Boyarski published also a small book called Dim‘ath Ha-‘ashuqim (The Tears of the Oppressed, an allusion to Ecclesiastes 4:1), in 1864.
 In the 1870s, he wrote articles on religious subjects for the Hebrew journals Havatzeleth and Sha‘aré Tziyyon, but he eventually stopped writing for them, because he felt that it was inappropriate to write articles about Torah in periodical journals, which were liable to be thrown out after being read.
 (Throwing away the articles would be disrespectful to their religious content.).

 Idiosyncratic attitude toward biblical scrolls

 Scrolls of Nakh (Nevi'im and Kethuvim)

 Boyarski had a unique attitude towards the written form of Scripture.
 It has been typical among Jewish communities for the past millennium to use codexes of Scripture in most situations; since the invention of printing, these have typically been printed codexes.
 The traditional handwritten scrolls have been retained only for the Torah and the Book of Esther, and even for these books, the scrolls are used only in official liturgical readings.
 In the eighteenth century, Rabbi Elijah, the Gaon of Vilna, had instituted for haftaroth to be read from handwritten scrolls of the books of Nevi'im, and had ordered a set of full scrolls of all books of Scripture, including even the Kethuvim.
 Nonetheless, there is no evidence that the Gaon avoided using codices for personal study.
 In the century following the innovation of the Vilna Gaon, it became moderately common in many communities to write Nevi'im on scrolls, because the books of the Nevi'im are used for liturgical reading of the haftara.
 On the other hand, it was exceedingly uncommon to write books of the Kethuvim on scrolls.